Oak Processionary Moth

 Global trade and travel provide the most common pathways for invasive pests, and OPM is no exception.
 Sometime prior to 2006, the moth was introduced to the United Kingdom, possibly on imported timber.
 Such introductions can easily go unnoticed since eggs are cryptic and could accidentally be transported on host material intended for planting.

 If introduced, OPM could spread unknowingly to new areas.
 OPM—as well as other invasive plant pests—could easily be transported to new areas on infested plants and firewood.
-Once established in an area, adult moths are strong fliers, capable of travelling up to 3.5 miles (5.6km) per year.
+Thanks to their strong ability to fly, adult moths can spread rapidly once established, travelling up to 3.5 miles (5.6km) per year.

 The moth’s main host is oak, but when OPM populations are high, larvae have been known to feed on nearby beech, birch, hawthorn, hornbeam, walnut, and black locust.
 Despite having a range of food sources, OPM are only known to complete their life cycle on oak and beech.